AuScope/AuScope-Portal/doc/user-guide/ug.md

 ![Alert](images/alert.png) Some layer fields are numeric, for example the amount of ore processed.
 There are no checks to verify that you have entered a numeric value in these fields.
 Entering non-numeric will result in either no data or the filter will be ignored.

-Click the **Add to map** button to apply any filters to the data and display the results on the map.
+Click the **Add layer to map** button to apply any filters to the data and display the results on the map.
 If the layer is already active it will be replaced by a layer with the new filter.

 ![Warning](images/warn.png) A number of data services provide data from external sources and when they are added to the map a copyright notice will be show.

-Click **Reset filter** to reset the filter back to its default values, which is usually no filter.
-That is, show all available data.

 #### Complex filter example